Atomu2014/Optimization-Algorithms/README.md

 This paper follows ``Understanding Deep Learning Requires Rethinking Generalization`` and investigates further in DNN memorization.
 This paper concludes a DNN learns simple patterns at first, and then memorizes noise data.

-### On The Convergence of Adam and Beyond, ICLR2018 under review.
+### On The Convergence of Adam and Beyond, ICLR2018.

 This paper points out a mistake in Adam convergence proof.
 The point of interest is the estimated step size by adaptive algorithms (ep.2), where SGD and Adagrad follow non-increasing step size, but Adam and RMSProp do not.
 This issue may lead to average regret not approaching 0.
 Then this paper proposes AMSGrad, and AMSGrad shows better learning curves than Adam on a synthetic data and Cifar.